KPeng9510/RelaGenX/README.md

 * install all the library with: `pip install -r requirements.txt`
 ## Dataset Preparation
 Please refer to the dataset_preparation folder to prepare the temporal features by using I3D method.
-The pretrained weights could be derived from [https://github.com/piergiaj/pytorch-i3d/tree/master/models] Please refer to this repo for the feature extraction, we follow the same way with theirs. [https://github.com/ldkong1205/TranSVAE]
+The pretrained weights could be derived from official pytorch I3D repo.
+Please refer to the TranSVAE repo for the feature extraction, we follow the same way with theirs.
 ### Data structure
 You need to extract frame-level features for each video to run the codes.
 To extract features, please check [`dataset_preparation/`](dataset_preparation/).